kanej/openwit/docs/use_cases.md

 A registry ties multiple blogs together, and allows enforcement of a Code of Conduct through a smart contract.

-A empty registry will have been deployed with the setup migration.
+An empty registry will have been deployed with the setup migration.
+If you ran the test data setup script you may see some example blogs on the homepage.
 To create a new blog:

 1. Go to the homepage at `http://localhost:3000`
 2. Click on the `Setup Microblog` button to go to the Setup Page (note the homepage recognises which account you are logged in as in Metamask)